Can Dogs Eat Cheese? A Guide on This Quick Treat

 Feed Cheese in Moderation

 Cheese should be treated as an occasional snack, not a regular part of your dog’s diet.
 Even low-fat cheeses contain calories and fat that can add up quickly.
-If your dog is overweight or prone to pancreatitis, cheese should be given sparingly or avoided altogether.
+If your dog is overweight or prone to pancreatitis, it’s much better to avoid giving cheese entirely.

 A good rule of thumb is: